MICDS-Programming-Club/Programming-Club-Guides/introduction/learning_resources.md

 ### Specializations

 After finishing the courses above, start your specializations on the topics that you have more interest.
+Such as "Do I want to do Game development, software development, mobile app development, or white hat hacking?"

 The following platforms currently offer specializations: